marisacasillas/chatterlab/content/courses/BBC2026/Casillas-BBC-Winter2026-Syllabus.md

 ### Final deadline (Tuesday, 10 March 2026)

 Final paper (project proposal) due by 11:59pm Chicago time.
+See the suggested workflow and evaluation guidelines [here](https://chatterlab.uchicago.edu/courses/bbc2026/course-instructions/proposal/).

 (_**NB:** We reserve the right to conduct an oral exam on any submission if we suspect any kind of plagiarism or over-reliance on AI.
 If an in-person oral exam is needed, we will require that it be scheduled before 5pm on 13 March, 2026._)